m040601/my-awesome-stars/README.md

 - [offline](https://github.com/HubSpot/offline) - Automatically display online/offline indication to your users
 - [try.docopt.org](https://github.com/docopt/try.docopt.org) - Try out docopt in browser (Flask app running on Heroku)
 - [composer](https://github.com/garybgenett/composer) - Composer is a simple but powerful CMS based on Pandoc and Make
-- [jr](https://github.com/Xeoncross/jr) - Jr. the static, static javascript site generator (you should see this)
 - [aRrgh](https://github.com/tdsmith/aRrgh) - A newcomer's (angry) guide to data types in R
 - [poole](https://github.com/poole/poole) - The Jekyll Butler.
 - [cutils.vim](https://github.com/javier-lopez/cutils.vim) - cutils is a repository of small functions I've found useful when using vim.
 - [popcorn-app](https://github.com/popcorn-time/popcorn-app) - An experiment using the peerflix module of nodejs and connecting a bunch of APIs.
 - [pandoc-moderncv](https://github.com/barraq/pandoc-moderncv) - Pandoc-ModernCV is a Pandoc fa­cil­i­ties for type­set­ting mod­ern cur­ricu­lums vi­tae.
 Inspired by the well known Latex ModernCV, it is fairly cus­tomiz­able, al­low­ing you to use predefined themes and to define your own style by changing colors, fonts, etc.
-- [haroopad](https://github.com/rhiokim/haroopad) - Haroopad - The Next Document processor based on Markdown
 - [Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
 Easily apply to your own elements, modify or just use for inspiration.
 Available in CSS, Sass, and LESS.
 - [io](https://github.com/substance/io) - IO is a minimal publishing system based on Pandoc, Substance and eLife Lens.
 It powers substance.io
 - [pan-am](https://github.com/bgw/pan-am) - Simple CSS for Pandoc